Get all the latest Airbnb data for Romania

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Romania as of 2026?

-As of the first half of 2026, Romania does not have a nationwide minimum-stay requirement or maximum nights-per-year cap like the 90-day or 120-day limits found in cities such as Paris or Amsterdam.
+As of early 2026, Romania does not have a national Airbnb minimum-stay rule or a national maximum nights-per-year cap like the 90-night rules found in some Western European cities.

 Do I have to live there, or can I Airbnb a secondary home in Romania right now?